Git-Kiran-uK/lead-tracker-extension/README.md

-# leads-tracker-extension
+# Lead-tracker-extension
- Leads tracker extension created using HTML, CSS and JS.
+ Lead tracker extension created using HTML, CSS and JS.